NICHD-BSPC/intro-rnaseq-hpc/README.md

 | [Week 7](schedule/links-to-lessons.md#week-7) | Hypothesis testing in DESeq2, summarizing and visualizing results |
 | [Week 8](schedule/links-to-lessons.md#week-8) | Likelihood ratio test results, overenrichment analyses, functional class scoring |
 | [Week 9](schedule/links-to-lessons.md#week-9) | Any material left from Week 8, course wrap-up, review of requested topics |

+### Course communication:
+ * For any content questions: We will be using the `rnaseq_jan2025` Slack channel under the Bioinformatics @NICHD workspace.
+Posting your questions in this channel is great, as multiple staff and fellow students will be able to respond.
+Also, you probably aren't the only one with that question!
+ * For scheduling/personal concerns: Contact Dr. Chang by e-mail.

 ### Software Requirements